 By Rick Wyffels, Alexandria Police Chief

-Rick Wyffels is the Alexandria police chief.
-In the Know is a rotating column written by community leaders from the Douglas County area.
+Alexandria Police Chief Rick Wyffels is retiring on Sept.
+30. In the Know is a rotating column written by community leaders from the Douglas County area.